CVI: Causes, diagnosis and modern treatment options

 Connection between CVI and varicosis (varicose veins)

 There is a close connection between CVI and the development of varicose veins, also known as varicosis.
-Varicose veins are caused by the backflow of blood in the superficial veins, which leads to their dilation.
-In truncal varicosis, larger veins, in particular the great saphenous vein or the saphenous vein parva, are affected.
-These veins play a crucial role in transporting blood back to the heart.
-Untreated varicosis can worsen CVI and lead to more serious complications, such as skin changes, venous ulcers or deep vein thrombosis.
+Varicose veins are caused by the backflow of blood in the superficial veins, which leads to their enlargement.
+In truncal varicosis, larger veins are affected, especially the great saphenous vein or the small saphenous vein.
+These veins play a crucial role in returning blood to the heart.
+Untreated varicosis can worsen CVI and lead to more serious complications, such as skin changes, venous ulcers, or deep vein thrombosis.

 Classification of CVI according to CEAP

-The CEAP classification is used to better classify the severity of CVI and the anatomical structures affected.
-It is based on four criteria: clinical presentation (C), aetiology (E), anatomy (A) and pathophysiology (P).
+The CEAP classification is used to better classify the severity of CVI and the affected anatomical structures.
+It is based on four criteria: clinical presentation (C), etiology (E), anatomy (A), and pathophysiology (P).
 This classification helps to accurately document the condition of the veins and the course of the disease.

 C – Clinical presentation (Clinical)